 Differentiated Assistance Protocols for Local Educational Agencies (LEAs): Facilitation Guide

 This guide produced by the California County Superintendents Educational Services Association (CCSESA) was developed for LEAs identified for Differentiated Assistance under California’s System of Support.
-However, the protocols can be used independently by non-identified LEAs for support in Dashboard Analysis, Local Measures Analysis, System Analysis (which includes an LEA Self-assessment and the Fidelity Integrity Assessment [FIA]), and Root Cause Analysis into One Identified Area.
+However, the protocols can be used independently by non-identified LEAs for support in Dashboard Analysis, Local Measures Analysis, System Analysis (which includes an LEA Self-assessment and the Schoolwide Integrated Framework for Transformation Fidelity Integrity Assessment [SWIFT-FIA]), and Root Cause Analysis into One Identified Area.

-- Module 2B: Designing a Needs Assessment for District Improvement (PDF)
+- Module 2B: Designing a Needs Assessment for Continuous Improvement (PDF)

 - Worksheet 2 (DOC)